Skip to main content

 Written by Meghan Mark

-Updated over a week ago
+Updated over 3 weeks ago

 Overview

-• 100% coverage from redirects & malware
+• Comprehensive coverage from redirects & malware

-• Stop bad ads while preserving monetization
+• Ability to stop bad ads while preserving monetization

-• Flexible integration options streamline launch
+• Flexible integration options to streamline launch

 How it Works

-The ADL Blocking Solution can be deployed on your site in one of 2 ways: (1) as an on-page script (preferred) or (2) as a DFP creative wrapper or template, depending on your version of DFP.
-The solutions allows ads to flow through the standard RTB delivery process (steps 1-5 below) without any disruption.
-Before delivery, the ADL Blocking Solution takes the ad markup from the winning creative, checks against our blocklist, and does not render the ad if our checks fail.
+The Ad Lightning Blocking Solution can be deployed on your site in one of 2 ways: (1) as an on-page script (preferred) or (2) as a Google Ad Manager creative wrapper.
+The solutions allow ads to flow through the standard Real-Time-Bidding (RTB) delivery process (steps 1-5 below) without any disruption.

 Blocklist attributes include: